Slime (Dragon Quest): Promotion and merchandise

 As the most recognizable symbol of one of the best-selling video game series in Japan, the Slime has been featured prominently in Dragon Quest-related merchandise.
 It has its own section called 'Smile Slime' on the Square Enix JP shopping website.
 Slime-themed merchandise includes plush toys, pencil cases, keychains, game controllers, a stylus, and several board games including one titled Dragon Quest Slime Racing.
 In Japan, pork filled steam buns designed to look like Slimes are common themed merchandise available for purchase.
 Convenience store chain Family Mart has added Slime on their food menu.
 For Dragon Quest's 25th anniversary, special items were sold including business cards, tote bags, and crystal figurines.
 In 2021, a Slime inspired ice packs, teapot and flair has been also made.
+There was also Slime gummies released.
+These gummies are typically blue, but rarely feature a Metal Slime-themed gummy that tastes like cola.
+Square Enix also created a brand of items called "Dragon Quest Zipang", which featured multiple traditional Japanese crafts, including Edo-Kiriko glassware that has a Metal Slime-themed option.